Erich Rudorffer: Mediterranean Theater

 In early November 1942, the Western Allies launched Operation Torch, the Anglo–American invasion of French North Africa.
 On 17 November, II.
 Gruppe of JG 2 was withdrawn from the English Channel Front and ordered to San Pietro Clarenza, Sicily.
 At the time, the Gruppe was equipped with the Fw 190 A-3, some Fw 190 A-2s, and received the A-4 variant in early December.
 This made II.
 Gruppe of JG 2 the only Fw 190 equipped fighter unit in the Mediterranean Theater.
 The Gruppe flew its first missions on 19 November, securing German air and sea transportation to Tunis.
 That day, elements of II.
 Gruppe began relocating to Bizerte Airfield.
-On 9 February 1943 Rudorffer claimed to have defeated 8 British pilots during a 32-minute aerial battle, and for the first time became an "ace-in-a-day".
-Again on 15 February he claimed 7 kills.
-Among his claims during the North Africa were 10 Allied bombers.
+On 1 January 1943, Rudorffer was promoted to Hauptmann (captain).

+On 8 January 1943, II.
+Gruppe moved to an airfield at Kairouan.
+On 9 February, Rudorffer claimed eight aerial victories during a 32-minute aerial battle, six Curtiss P-40 Warhawk and two Lockheed P-38 Lightning fighters, and for the first time became an "ace-in-a-day".
+On 15 February, he claimed seven aerial victories, four P-38s and three Spitfires.
+On 4 March, II.
+Gruppe of JG 2 received orders to relocate to France.
+On 17 April, Rudorffer was appointed Gruppenkommandeur (group commander) of II.
+Gruppe of JG 2.
+He replaced Hauptmann Adolf Dickfeld in this capacity who had been transferred to II.
+Gruppe of Jagdgeschwader 11 (JG 11—11th Fighter Wing).
+Consequently, command of 6.
+Staffel was passed to Leutnant Fritz Karch.